cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 resulting in a change in the oprf_key value for each client.
 Although this change can be detected by an adversary, it is only leaked upon password rotation after the exposure of the credential files.

+Applications must use the the same envelope mode when using this prevention throughout its lifecycle.
+The envelope size varies from one to another, and a switch in envelope mode could then be detected.

 Finally, note that server implementations may choose to forego the construction of a simulated credential response message for an unregistered client if these client